osheanlee/osheanlee.github.io/content/blog/1-PPFPandLUP.md

 I made a simple analysis that could hopefully help as a jumpstart for planners on which areas to help.
 Based on my analysis, there are still
 **1,302** cities and municipalities that would still need for the CLUPs to be updated as of <i>August 18, 2019</i>.
 On the other hand, there are **198** cities and municipalities who do not have CLUPs yet.

+For provinces, there are **19** areas with no PPFPs, while **58** provinces would need to update their PPFPs.
+This is out of 79 provinces based on the data.

-I also made a dashboard to visualize which provinces need for their PPFPs to be updated, and how many CLUPs would we need to update per province.
+I made a dashboard to visualize which provinces need for their PPFPs to be updated, and how many CLUPs would we need to update per province.

 <div class='tableauPlaceholder' id='viz1566751363857' style='position: relative'>
   <noscript>